 In 2010, Azerbaijan was the bookie’s choice to take the Eurovision crown.
 They spared no expense to win, spending over a million dollars to stage and market the song: they released a slickly-produced recorded version as a free download (which, in truth, sounded great), they hired Beyonce’s choreographer, and they put her in a designer light-up dress.
 The result was an over-staged mess.
 Safura was uncomfortable walking down steep steps in 4-inch heels and needed her “scumbag boyfriend” backup dancer to help her down the stairs.
 The choreography sent her down the catwalk to reach the wind machine, but during the climactic point of the song, sent her running back to reach her next mark at center stage (the so-called “Safura sprint”).
 Graham Norton put it best: “Beyonce got [the choreographer’s] best work.”
 Despite that, Azerbaijan sailed through the Semifinals.
 But disastrously, it drew the first slot in the Final and ultimately finished a disappointing 5th.
 Don’t feel too bad, because Azerbaijan won the next year with a less busy staging.

 “That Sounds Good to Me” by Josh Dubovie

 United Kingdom, 2010

 After Jade Ewen’s 5th place finish in 2009 with the Andrew Lloyd Webber/Dianne Warren song “My Time,” the UK thought it had finally found a winning Eurovision formula: a time-tested successful songwriter picks a song and BBC hosts a reality show to pick a singer.
 What they failed to realize was that the talent made “My Time” work, not the formula.
-Pete Waterman’s hey day was the 1980s, and “That Sounds Good to Me” sounded like something that had been sitting in his file cabinet for 25 years.
+The hey day of their 2010 songwriter Pete Waterman was the 1980s, and “That Sounds Good to Me” sounded like something that had been sitting in his file cabinet for 25 years.
 The staging was stiff and the backup singers were painfully out of tune.
 Though an amiable performer, Josh Dubovie was unable to overcome all those problems.
 The United Kingdom finished last.

 “Divine” by Sébastien Tellier